HBO Is Back To Defending Rape On TV

 The shock and awe of Game of Thrones' sixth season seemed to have been enough to drown out the protests of its relentless violence against women, at least temporarily.
-But at the Television Critics Association summer press tour, the topic of rape reared its ugly head again during an HBO Q&A. This time, its upcoming series, Westworld, is making headlines with a rape scene and new network programming chief Casey Bloys was ready to defend it.
+But at the Television Critics Association summer press tour in Los Angeles, the topic of rape reared its ugly head again during an HBO Q&A. This time, its upcoming series, Westworld, is making headlines with a rape scene, and new network programming chief Casey Bloys was ready to defend it.

 "For the Westworld pilot, the point in Westworld is they’re robots," he said, according to Entertainment Weekly.
 "How you treat a robot with human-like qualities?
 Is that reflective of how you would treat a human?
 It’s a little bit different than Game of Thrones, where it is human-on-human violence.
 But to your larger point: Is it something we think about?
 Yeah, I think the criticism is valid.
 I think it’s something that people take into account.
 It’s not something we’re wanting to highlight or trying to highlight, but I think the criticism is point taken on it."